tytso/xfstests-bld/Documentation/gce-xfstests.md

 The gce-xfstests system uses sendgrid, so if you would like to get e-mailed reports, you will need to sign up for a free Sendgrid account.
-Sendgrid is designed for companies who want to do bulk mailings, so the free account provides 40,000 e-mails for the first 30 days and 100/day afterwards --- and it's highly unlikely that you will be running more than 100 test runs per month.
+The Sendgrid free account provides 100 e-mails per day and it's unlikely that you will be running more than 100 test runs per day.

 To start, visit the [Sendgrid website](http://www.sendgrid.com) and click on the "Start for Free" button.
 It may take a day or two for sendgrid to decide you are a not a robot spammer, so please start the process right away while you familiarize yourself with the rest of gce-xfstests.